farzanyazdanjou/coconut-open-api-js/README.md

 Set a filter which will tell the API to return locations that are specifically invite only.

+- `located(details: LocatableLocationParameters)`

+Set certain filters which will tell the API to return locations that match the locatable details you provide.

 - `on(page: number)`

 Set the page offset which you want to view.